FAQ's - Submitting Proposals

 Yes, as a proposal reviewer you may submit a proposal to ANY strand.

-To submit a colloquium proposal you'll need a title, and abstracts for the colloquium as a whole, as well as for each of the individual papers.
+To submit a colloquium proposal you'll need a title, and abstract for the colloquium as a whole, as well as for each of the individual papers.
+If you invite a discussant, you do not need an abstract or title for that discussant's contributions (just the name and institution).
 The colloquium organizer should submit the whole proposal.
-Colloquium organizers must gather all the relevant information from the other panelists before submitting a colloquium proposal.
+This year, the colloquium organizer initiates the submission by uploading the entire submission into X-CD.

-Here is the information that you'll need from each panelist:
+Here is the information that you'll need from each colloquium paper presenter in addition to the colloquium as a whole.

 2. an abstract of no more than 300 words

-If you have discussants (two-hour colloquia only), abstracts and summaries are not expected from them.
+If you have discussants, abstracts and summaries are not expected from them.

 Please refer to the Call for Proposals for further details.